jtkovacs/jtkovacs.github.io/REFS/databases.md

 Indexes are created to accelerate queries at the expense of write speed `(INSERT, UPDATE, DELETE),` so they are more common in [reporting databases versus transactional databases](information-systems.html#what-are-mis?) and they may be erased then restored when loading a very large dataset into the database.
 The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.
 Often indexing a PK/FK pair will improve JOIN performance (and JOINs are very costly).

-There are different kinds of indexes.
+There are different kinds of indexes:

 ##### Clustered indexes

 Clustered indexes determine the physical storage order of the table ... [sort of.](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/) There's only one clustered index per table.
 A table without a clustered index is called a heap; a table with a clustered index is called a clustered table.

-Index pages have a certain structure:

-- Root node
-- Intermediary node(s)
-- Leaf node

 ##### Non-clustered indexes